IgweKC/PhD-Analysis/README.md

 # PhD-Analysis
-House some of the analysis I did as part of my PhD
+Link to some of the analysis I did as part of my PhD. copy and paste the the link to OSF https://tinyurl.com/26v499aw